Be careful with the type of font and content your use in your email templates, they might not be compatible with your recipients' email clients.

 Which Fonts Can I Use for My Accredible Emails?

 When emails from Accredible show up in Outlook or Gmail, the email client restricts which fonts can be shown, even if you have the recipient has that font installed on their device.
-To ensure that your emails are going to appear predictably, no matter what email client your certificate and badge holders use, we restrict your font selection to 'web-safe fonts'.
+To ensure that your emails will appear predictably, no matter what email client your certificate and badge holders use, we restrict your font selection to 'web-safe fonts.'

 These fonts are: